One Dangerous Night

 One Dangerous Night centres on former jewel thief Michael Lanyard, also known by his alias "Lone Wolf", aiming to clear his name after he is accused of murdering a jewel smuggler.
 Filming took place in September 1942.
 One Dangerous Night was theatrically released in the United States on January 22, 1943.
+The film was followed by Passport to Suez, released later the same year.

 Plot

 Former jewel thief and reformed detective Michael Lanyard, or the Lone Wolf, is driving to a party with his butler Jamison.
-Halfway through the journey, they come across Eve Andrews, who requests that they bring her to Harry Cooper's residence.
+Halfway through the journey, they come across Eve Andrews, who requests that they take her to Harry Cooper's residence.
 Meanwhile, Cooper, an unprofessed criminal, is carrying out a scheme to loot the jewelry of select wealthy persons — namely, Jane Merrick, Sonia Budenny and Andrews.
 Cooper is killed before he can finish his plans by an unknown assailant.
 Lanyard, who happens to be at the scene, is pinpointed by the suspicious police as the perpetrator.
 He escapes but is found by magazine writer Sidney Shaw, who agrees not to rat Lanyard out in exchange for a scoop.

 The Lone Wolf interrogates the women at the murder scene but is unable to find a lead.
 He is then captured by two criminals working under Arthur, Cooper's right-hand man.
 Lanyard breaks free and flees, reuniting with Jamison and Shaw.
 The trio sneak into Cooper's house and decide to tail Arthur, who is leaving for the airport.
-The criminal turns out to be meeting a female teen named Patricia Blake.
+The criminal turns out to be meeting a teenager named Patricia Blake.
 Unaware of Cooper's death, she becomes distressed when the news is broken to her.

 Arthur and Blake later leave for a hotel.
 In the middle of his confidence trick on Blake, Arthur is halted by Lanyard, Jamison, and Shaw, who rush into the hotel room.
 A heated fight ensues, with Arthur managing to escape.
 Blake injures herself and is quickly attended to by Shaw.
-When she admits her love for Cooper, Shaw seethes in infuriation.
-Lanyard realizes that Blake is Shaw's spouse and by piecing two-and-two together, he concludes that Shaw was Cooper's killer.
-The police arrive in time to arrest the jealous lover and the Lone Wolf is exonerated from all charges.
+When she admits her love for Cooper, Shaw is infuriated.
+Lanyard realizes that Blake is Shaw's spouse and by piecing two and two together, he concludes that Shaw was Cooper's killer.
+The police arrive in time to arrest the jealous lover, and the Lone Wolf is exonerated.